-Staff arranging an offsite trip will discuss with parents and the SENCo any requirements needed and the suitability of any trip which the school is taking part in.
+Staff arranging an offsite trip will discuss with families and the SENDCo any requirements needed and the suitability of any trip which the school is taking part in.
 We will then discuss any additional requirements that we will need to put into place to ensure that all children can take part.
 We support children on off-site visits and are flexible in our approach to residential visits.
-(Equality Act 2010 Guidance)
+(Equality Act 2010 Guidance).